-Between the months of April and September 2018 financial losses caused by cyber crime increased by 25% according to the latest figures provided by Action Fraud.
+Protecting estate funds is part of the responsibilities of an acting executor.
+Between the months of April and September 2018 financial losses caused by cybercrime increased by 25% according to the latest figures provided by Action Fraud.
 This means cyber criminals were able to steal £34.6 million during this time.

-All solicitors have their own due diligence processes in place to try and protect their clients as much as possible for these type of scams.
-However criminals have becoming more and more sophisticated in their attempts to defraud estates and these processes are being put to the test.
+All solicitors have their own due diligence processes in place to try and protect their clients as much as possible from these types of scams.
+However, criminals have becoming more and more sophisticated in their attempts to defraud estates and these processes are being put to the test.
 A recent report by the Society of Trust and Estate Practitioners (STEP) has stated that probate fraud is predicted to be in the region of £150 million.

-A third of the total cyber attacks in 2018 were Email attacks and impersonation attacks.
-This is just one of the techniques used by cyber criminals to try and get their hands on an estates assets.
-Fraudsters will hack a beneficiaries Email address and provide incorrect bank details so that when the inheritance is distributed its paid directly into the criminals bank account.
+A third of the total cyber-attacks in 2018 were Email attacks and impersonation attacks.
+This is just one of the techniques used by cyber criminals to try and get their hands on an estates’ funds.
+Fraudsters will hack a beneficiaries Email address and provide incorrect bank details so that when the inheritance is distributed its paid directly into the criminal’s bank account.

-A consumer bank account check is used prior to any transfer of funds to ensure that the owner of the bank account is the intended beneficiary.
-This check will identify fraudulent bank accounts and ensure the safe transfer of a beneficiaries inheritance.
+A consumer bank account check is used prior to any transfer of estate funds to ensure that the owner of the bank account is the intended beneficiary.
+This check will identify fraudulent bank accounts and ensure the safe transfer of a beneficiary’s inheritance.